Jodenee/Voyager/docs/Reference/Bases/BaseFlags.md

 # BaseFlags
-A base class for flags.
+A base class for any flags.

 <br />